marcoblume/pinnacle.data/README.md

 Note that we only have monney line prices for this event because outcome of the election is binary.

-We can easily plot and track how the prices of Hilary Clinton and DOnald Trump changed:
+We can easily plot and track how the prices of Hilary Clinton and Donald Trump changed:

 ```{r}
 library(ggplot2)